Walk into Speedy Romeo’s Lower East Side location, and you’ll probably think to yourself, “This looks like a bar. Or a pizza place.”

 It looks like it snowed cheese on top of this Caesar, and that’s a beautiful thing.
 This is a pretty intense salad, so if you’re looking for something a bit lighter, try the kale.

 Don’t be afraid to load up on the apps - they’re some of the best things here.
 The big chunks of octopus with potatoes and a romesco sauce are a foolproof order.

 Time to get into the pizzas.
-This one uses Provel, a stringy cheese that's popular in St. Louis, with pepperoni, sausage, and pickled chiles.
+This one uses Provel, a stringy cheese that’s popular in St. Louis, plus pepperoni, sausage, and pickled chiles.
 The crust is thin, and it does start to fall apart as you get into the middle.